 The wine was fermented in open stainless steel fermenters and plunged daily by hand to extract maximum flavour and colour from the skins.
 A wild ferment was allowed to occur in one tank which added to the complexity of the final blend.
-The grapes were pressed in our stainless steel basket press and matured for 12 months in a mixture of French and American oak casks to add to the complexity on the palate.
+The grapes were pressed in our stainless steel basket press and matured for 12 months in a mixture of French older oak casks to add to the complexity on the palate.

 pork, duck, quail and other game meats, mushroom risotto or pasta.